 Brief overview of each Chase Ink card:

-Ink Cash® Business Credit Card: No annual fee, and $200 bonus cash back after spending $3,000 in the first 3 months after account opening– one of the largest amounts ever offered for a business credit card.
+Ink Cash® Business Credit Card: No annual fee, and as a signing offer, $200 bonus cash back after spending $3,000 in the first 3 months after account opening– one of the largest amounts ever offered for a business credit card.
 It gives you 5% cash rebate on office supplies, cable services, and telecom services on the first $25,000 dollars spent annually, 2% cash rebate on the first $25,000 spent each account anniversary year on gas and dining expenses, and 1% rebate on all other things.
 Rewards are earned as points and 1 point equals 1% or $0.01 cash back.
 So if you have 5,000 points, they can be redeemed for a $50 check.
 Offers a 0% intro APR on purchases and balance transfers for 12 months (13.24% variable APR thereafter).
 I personally prefer Ink Cash to the other Ink cards because you get cold hard cash back, with which you can do whatever you want.
-Because of its generous cash rebates, Ink Cash won a spot in our Ink Cash® Business Credit Card for 2015.

 Ink Plus® Business Credit Card.
 You will receive 50,000 bonus points after spending $5,000 on purchases within the first 3 months of account opening.
 If you redeem through Ultimate Rewards those 50,000 bonus points are worth $625 towards travel.
 This business card gives you 5 points per dollar on up to $50,000 spent in combined office supplies, internet, telephone, cable TV and cellular phone expense purchases each account anniversary year.
 You will also earn 2 points per dollar on the first $50,000 spent in combined purchases at gas stations and on hotel accommodation purchased directly with the hotel each account anniversary year.
 You will earn 1 point for every dollar you spend on other purchases.
 No foreign transaction fees.
 The benefits of this card will be maximized to the fullest if you spend between $25,000 - $50,000 annually on internet/phone/cable, office supplies, gas and hotel accommodation.
 This card has a $0 intro annual fee for the first year, then $95.